 So, these above-mentioned pointers indicate how important it is to apply critical thinking.
 So, let’s move forward with the steps to master this skill.

 Critical Thinking Skills – 5 Ways to Practice

-Now, that you know the characteristics of critical thinkers.
+Now, that you know the characteristics and importance of critical thinkers.
 But still many might be thinking ‘how to think critically’.
 It’s now time to explore the steps to develop critical thinking skill sets.

 Raise questions as much as you can.
 Do not worry about what people think about you.
 These questions are the ones that will lead you to your goal.
-As you question deeper, you explore new ways and learn new things.
+As you question deeper, you explore new ways.
+Also, it helps you to learn and grow!

 While making a decision, stop assuming things around you.
 Don’t be judgmental either!
 It is difficult to challenge your own decision.
 But consider other’s points of view and compare them with yours.
 And if you are not doing all this, then you are not undertaking critical thinking.